sigstore/model-transparency/DIRSHA256.md

 The function OFL MUST enforce the following invariants:

 1. Each path is a non-empty absolute path starting at the root of the model path, represented in POSIX format with characters encoded in UTF-8.
 1. The list is ordered alphabetically by path in ascending order.
-Character are compared based on their UTF-8 representation.
+Characters are compared based on their UTF-8 representation.
 1. Each path type is either "dir" or "file".
 Other types (e.g., symlinks) MUST produce an error and OFL MUST fail.
 1. Empty directories MUST be present in the list.
 1. Directories always have a size of 0.